jonkemp/backbone-list/README.md

-Example one page app for creating a list in Backbone.js.
+Example single page app for creating a list in Backbone.js.

+Inlcudes a version of the same app using Backbone.Marionette.